“Three things required for a successful band program:

 Ball State University, Muncie, IN (part of the Music for All Summer Symposium for students, teachers and instructors, June 24-29, 2019).

 2017 price was $119/person.
 2018 pricing will be published in December 2017.
-Pricing includes tuition, the Booster Institute Work (and resource) Book, four meals – from lunch on Friday through Family Day Picnic on Saturday, admission to the Thursday evening feature concert, and special Director Viewing seating to Friday’s DCI-Central Indiana show, featuring the 2013 DCI World Champion Carolina Crown – MFA’s Summer Symposium Corps in Residence.
+Pricing includes tuition, the Booster Institute Work (and resource) Book, four meals – from lunch on Friday through Family Day Picnic on Saturday, admission to the Thursday evening feature concert, and special Director Viewing seating to Friday’s DCI-Central Indiana show.

 Housing is not included.
 Dormitory or local hotel housing is available at an additional cost.